MechanicalRock/mechanicalrock.github.io/_posts/2020-02-25-serverless-express-rbac.md

 Code for this tutorial can be found [here](https://github.com/matt-tyler/simple-node-api-rbac).

-# Claims and Scope - Practically.
+# Claims and Scope - Practically

 A better way to describe these is to consider a practical example.
 Scopes were originally conceived as a way for the user to offer consent to a third-party.
 The canonical example everyone uses is LinkedIn, but that's a little worn out, so let's use a bank as an example.

-Imagine a company (completely indepedent of the bank) launches a new web service.
+Imagine a company (completely independent of the bank) launches a new web service.
 This service aims to analyze your spending history of your savings account and produce detailed reports and suggestions to help you save money.
 To do this they require you to give over your username and password for your banking account, as this will need login in to your account to scrape the information.

 This is bad because they have access to credentials which are not limited to the job that they are intending to perform, and also because there is no way for the user to consent to the specific activities they want to perform.

 OAuth2 solves these both these problems.
 With OAuth2, registering with the service would result in a redirect to the bank's authorization page.
 The bank would list the permissions that the service is requesting (e.g.; read statements), allowing the user to explicitly consent to the delegation of permissions.
-If they accept, credentials would be issued that would allow the service to request informtion about the users bank statements.
+If they accept, credentials would be issued that would allow the service to request information about the users bank statements.

 OAuth2 works well in this case.
 However, the restrictions of permissions leads people to incorrectly assume that all that is required for access control is the scopes and claims which is not strictly true.
 A typically token issued by a bank (like the one in the example) might look like this;